-Monday to Thursday 8:00 am to 2:00 p.m.
-Friday 8:00 am to 12:00 p.m.
+Monday to Thursday Friday 8:00 am to 2:00 p.m.
+Closed.

 Textbook Rental

 Students will be provided with all necessary textbooks for classroom instruction under the rental fee structure.
 Students will be charged for lost or damaged books.
 Chinook is NOT responsible for providing textbooks for distance learning or summer courses.
 Students must return all rental books and materials by the end of each semester.
 In most cases students may hand in their books just before they arrive to write final exams in each course.
 For courses without final exam students should return books to Textbook Centre by the last day of regular classes each semester.
 Students should make early arrangements with the office staff to pay for lost textbooks.
 If a student withdraws from a course during the semester, he/she is responsible for immediately returning all books and materials to the Textbook Centre.